Vehicle Information

 Does the vehicle start?

-For most listings, we are unable to advise you if the vehicle starts due to the limited information we receive.
-In the event that the company auctioning the vehicle indicates that the vehicle starts, we will put this information into the vehicle listing.
+For most listings, we cannot advise you if the vehicle starts due to the limited information we receive.
+Suppose the company auctioning the car indicates that the vehicle starts.
+We will put this information into the vehicle listing under the auctioned vehicle starting condition and vehicle start-up details.

 Does the vehicle have keys?